RarelyCharlie/rarelycharlie.github.io/_draft/hostility.md

 - A listener's role is to supply members with positive emotions.# Listeners must not supply positive emotions.
 - A listener's role is to suppress negative emotions, in order to provide good support.# Listeners must not suppress negative emotions.
 - A listener must avoid neutralizing members' natural negative emotions.#Listeners provide emotional support by reflecting members' emotions back to them.
+- Listeners who allow themselves to become victims of bullying can never recover, because they till not be able to support members effectively.#Listeners can recover from any adverse event by taking time and by thinking of it as temporary, universal and external.
 {:.quiz}